hotasbooks/hotasbooks/book-summary/never-second-best.md

 ## How can Seth save his foster son when the one woman who can help, refuses to take his call?

+*Oh this book!
+I cried and laughed throughout it.
+Heart-wrenching but very real-life story.
+Really am glad I spent time reading it.*
+*This book made me cry.
+It was an absolutely heartwarming story.
+The struggles, the love and emotions this family shared stole my heart.
+This was a beautiful love story.*

 Seth's ex-wife proved he had always been her second choice, leaving him and their children for an old love.

 In the chaos of being a **single father**, and reassuring his children that they are still a family, a visit from community services threatens to **tear his foster son away**.
 Only the intervention of an old girlfriend and now social worker allows Seth 90 days to prove himself as a father and keep his family together.